Squirrel glider

-The squirrel glider (Petaurus norfolcensis) is a nocturnal gliding possum.
-The squirrel glider is one of the wrist-winged gliders of the genus Petaurus.
+The squirrel glider (Petaurus norfolcensis) is a nocturnal gliding possum and is one of the wrist-winged gliders of the genus Petaurus.

 Habitat

-This species' home range extends from Bordertown near the South Australian/Victorian Border through south-eastern Australia to northern Queensland.
-This species was thought to be extinct in South Australia since 1939 until a genetic test confirmed their inhabitance in this area.
+The home range of this species extends from Bordertown near the South Australia/Victorian Border, through south-eastern Australia to northern Queensland.
+It was thought to be extinct in South Australia since 1939, until a genetic test confirmed they still inhabited the area.

-The squirrel glider lives in south-eastern Australia in the dry sclerophyll forest and woodlands.
-In Queensland, however, they occupy a wetter eucalypt forest.
+In south-eastern Australia the squirrel glider lives in the dry sclerophyll forest and woodlands, whilst in Queensland they occupy a wetter eucalypt forest.

-The glider will make a den in the hollow tree and line it with leaves.
-Here it will sleep and usually lives in groups of one male, 2 females, and offspring.
+The squirrel glider will make a den in a hollow tree and line it with leaves.
+Here it will sleep, usually living in groups of one male, 2 females and their offspring.

 Appearance

 Like most of the wrist-winged gliders, the squirrel glider is endemic to Australia.
-It is about twice the size of the related sugar glider (P. breviceps).
-Its body is 18–23 cm long and its tail measures at 22–33 cm long.
-It weighs about 230g or 0.5 lbs.
-They have blue-grey or brown-grey fur on their back and a white belly.
-The end of their tail is black and they have a black stripe from their eyes to the mid-back.
+It is about twice the size of the related sugar glider (P. breviceps), with a body that is 18–23 cm long and a tail measuring 22–33 cm.
+It weighs around 230g or 0.5 lbs and has blue-grey or brown-grey fur on its back and a white belly.
+The end of the tail is black and there is a black stripe from the eyes to the middle of the back.
 They have a flying membrane that extends from their 5th front toe to the back of their foot on both sides.
-When they glide their prehensile tail can act as a rudder, allowing them to steer which direction they want to go.
-They can glide up to 50m from tree to tree.
-They tend not to glide in captivity.
+When they glide their prehensile tail acts as a rudder, allowing them to steer in the direction they want to go.
+They can glide up to 50m from tree to tree, but tend not to glide in captivity.

 Reproduction

-The breeding season is between June and January.
-The gestation/pregnancy of a female is 18 days.
-The litter sizes are usually one to two offspring a year.
-The offspring will immediately crawl to the mother's marsupium and anchor itself to a teat where it will stay for about 3 months.
-The mother will wean off her offspring around 4 months while they stay in the den.
-The offspring become independent at 10 months and go off on their own.
-The life expectancy is 4–6 years.
+The breeding season is between June and January and the gestation period is 18 days.
+The litter sizes are usually one to two offspring a year, who will immediately crawl to the mother's marsupium and anchor themselves to a teat where they will stay for about 3 months.
+The mother will wean her offspring for around 4 months while they stay in the den.
+They become independent at 10 months and will leave the den; their life expectancy is 4–6 years.